 - Seeing flashes or flickering lights

 - Seeing zigzag lines or waves, also called fortification illusions

 - Seeing spots, stars, halos, circles, lines, shimmering, other shapes or colors

 - Blurry vision

 - Seeing dark areas

-Because many of the symptoms of silent migraines are the same as the symptoms for stroke or a transient ischemic attack (TIA), sometimes called a mini-stroke, it is very important to see a medical professional immediately to diagnose the cause of the symptoms.
-Ruling out stroke and other more serious disorders is crucial since the typical migraine head pain is not present.
+Because many of the symptoms of silent migraines are the same as the symptoms for stroke or a transient ischemic attack (TIA), sometimes called a mini-stroke or aborted stroke, it is very important to see a doctor immediately to diagnose the cause of the symptoms.
+Ruling out stroke and other more serious disorders is important.

 How to get rid of silent migraines

-Your doctor will recommend appropriate treatment based on the type of migraine and symptoms you experience.
-If you frequently experience migraine without headache, migraine treatments still may help relieve other symptoms of your migraine attacks.
+If you frequently have migraine aura without headache, migraine treatments may help relieve other symptoms of your migraine attacks, such as nausea.